 How can I tell if an N64 game is authentic?

-- Check for certain signs like the weight, label details, and the internal cartridge board as mentioned earlier.
+- Look for sure signs, such as the weight, label details, and the internal cartridge board, as mentioned earlier.

 What should I do if I think I have a fake N64 game?